 You might hear regular cyclists refer to two positions when talking about road cycling: primary position and secondary position.

-Primary position is sometimes called ‘taking the lane’ as you’re doing exactly that – riding in the middle of the lane, with the flow of traffic.
+The primary position is sometimes called ‘taking the lane’ as you’re doing exactly that – riding in the middle of the lane, with the flow of traffic.
 This is actually the safest position you can take when cycling on the road, you’re more visible and drivers are less likely to attempt a risky overtake.
 Plus, if someone does overtake you too closely, you have more space on your left to move into.

-Secondary position is closer to the side of the road, generally around 1m/3ft away from the pavement.
+The secondary position is closer to the side of the road, generally around 1m/3ft away from the pavement.
 It’s important that you only move into the secondary position when YOU feel it’s safe to – never put yourself in danger out of fear of slowing somebody down a little!

 In general, it’s best to move into the secondary position as often as you feel safe, but here are some situations we recommend adopting the primary position: